 Numbness when Sleeping

 I have always slept on my sides, so I feel very fortunate I didn’t have to get used to that since they don’t recommend sleeping on your back or stomach throughout pregnancy, especially in the second trimester.
 But I started noticing I would wake up on my right side and it would be completely numb and switch to the left, then wake up on the left to a numb side.
-My doctor said this is common, just due to blood flow.
+My doctor said this is common, just due to blood flow, and recommended a pregnancy pillow to help with the aches.
 I sleep well but definitely was up a lot switching from side to side.
 And typically by 7-8 hours of sleep both sides were numb and I just needed to get up for the day.

 This only happened twice, after a plane ride and day of sitting a lot.
 I woke up in the middle of the night with a leg cramp, usually only in one leg that went from my calf down through my foot.
 Each time I woke Tom up and had him help me rub it out and then all was good.
 I definitely think movement, stretching, and staying hydrated throughout the day can help prevent these at night.